MarceloMaurin/Combustivel_Medicamentos/README.md

 <h3>Completion of Work</h3>

-Through the analysis of a small sample, we could observe that in this context analyzed.
+<p>Through the analysis of a small sample, we were able to observe the following statements from the graphs below:</P>

 <h4>Scatter Chart or Scatter Chart</h4>
 <br/>